Nuclear medium meson structures from the Schwinger proper-time Nambu--Jona-Lasinio model: Free space meson properties in the NJL model

-where $\psi_q$ represents the quark field with flavor $q = (u,d,s)$ and $\hat{m} =\mathrm{diag} (m_u, m_d, m_s)$ is the current quark mass matrix. $\mathrm{\lambda}_1, \cdot \cdot \cdot, \mathrm{\lambda}_8$ are the Gell-Mann matrices in flavor space with $\lambda_0 \equiv \sqrt{\frac{1}{3}} \mathbf{1}$.
-It is worth noting that the four-fermion interaction term is proportional to $G_\pi$ coupling constant, which shows the direct terms of the antiquark-quark interaction in the scalar and pseudoscalar channels and has responsibility for the dynamical chiral symmetry breaking (dressed quark mass generation). $G_V$ is the vector coupling constant.
+where $\psi_q = (\psi_u,\psi_d, \psi_s)^T$ represents the quark field with flavor $q = (u,d,s)$ and $\hat{m} =\mathrm{diag} (m_u, m_d, m_s)$ is the current quark mass matrix. $\mathrm{\lambda}_1, \cdot \cdot \cdot, \mathrm{\lambda}_8$ are the Gell-Mann matrices in flavor space with $\lambda_0 \equiv \sqrt{\frac{1}{3}} \mathbf{1}$.
+It is worth noting that the four-fermion interaction term is proportional to the coupling constant $G_\pi$, which shows the direct terms of the antiquark-quark interaction in the scalar and pseudoscalar channels and has responsibility for the dynamical chiral symmetry breaking (dressed quark mass generation).
+Furthermore, $G_V$ is the vector coupling constant with a repulsive interaction contribution.
+It is also worth mentioning that the 't Hooft six-fermion (determinant) interaction term is usually considered in Lagrangian of Eq.~(\ref{eq:vacNJL1}).
+This term will break the global U(1)$_A$ symmetry, giving the mass splitting of $\eta$ and $\eta'$ mesons.
+However, in this work, we do not include such a term because it does not significantly affect the meson properties as explained in Ref.~\cite{Ninomiya:2014kja}.

 Using the mean-field approach, the dressed quark masses are determined through the quark self-energy interaction.
-The gap equation can be defined in the Schwinger proper-time regularization scheme and it gives
+The gap equation can be defined in the Schwinger proper-time regularization scheme and gives \cite{Hutauruk:2016sug,Ninomiya:2014kja},